Chuba Hubbard Player Prop Bets for NFL Week 7 | Carolina vs. New York 10/24/2021

 Matchup vs. New York

-- Allowing 137.2 rushing yards per game, the Giants have the 29th-ranked run defense in the league.
+- The Giants have the NFL's 29th-ranked defense against the run, giving up 137.2 yards per game.

-- This season the Giants have conceded six rushing TDs.
-They are ranked 15th in the NFL in that category.
+- Hubbard and the Panthers will face off against the NFL's 15th-ranked defense in terms of rushing touchdowns allowed (six).

 Recent Performances

-- Against the Vikings last week, Hubbard rushed 16 times for 61 yards and scored one touchdown.
+- Last week against the Vikings, Hubbard rushed for 61 yards on 16 carries while scoring one touchdown.

-- Over his last three outings, Hubbard has 219 rushing yards (73.0 per game) on 53 carries with one touchdown.
+- During his last three games, Hubbard has piled up 53 carries for 219 yards (73.0 per game) and one touchdown.

 Hubbard's Carolina Teammates